 Some will say it’s the crushing debt from student loans which prevents them from being able to save.
-Others point out that they entered the employment market at a point in time where wages were depressed, so they aren’t earning sufficient income to feel comfortable enough covering current expenses and also place part aside for their future needs.
+Others point out that they entered the employment market at a point in time where wages were depressed, so they aren’t earning sufficient income to feel comfortable enough covering current expenses and also placing part aside for their future needs.

-It’s also said that they will, as a generation, be likely to need more for their retirement years because Social Security may not be able to pay them as much as previous generations – and because they are likely to live longer in retirement than their predecessors.
+It’s also said that they will, as a generation, be likely to need more for their retirement years because Social Security may not be able to pay them as much as previous generations – and because they are likely to live longer than their predecessors.